Why is My SD Card Not Working?

 The information in the first sector of a hard disk or removable drive is known as the Master Boot Record (MBR).
 It specifies how and where the operating system (OS) of the system is stored in order for it to be booted (loaded) into the computer's main storage or random access memory (RAM).

 When you access your SD card from any device, the device operating system will access the files through the SD card File system and MBR.
-Hence either of them is damaged, and your SD card will be marked as corrupted or simply inaccessible.
+Hence either of them is damaged, your SD card will be marked as corrupted or simply inaccessible.

 Here are a few signs which confirm that the SD card is damaged or Corrupted.
 Prior to considering the following scenarios confirm the memory card reader status.
 Only after confirming that the card reader is properly working, consider the following situations.